-- Then, extended the CB point of the first half at the waistline by 5.5 inches which fell inside the area of the second half.
+- Then, extended the Centre Front (CF) line of the first half at the waistline by 5.5 inches which fell inside the area of the second half.

 - Reduced the shoulder width at the new SP by 1.5 inches which lowered the NP.

-- Connecting the new NP to the extended CB point with a straight line created a V- neckline.
+- Connecting the new NP to the extended CF point with a straight line created a V- neckline.

 Attached a black border at the front neckline for some contrast.
 This was cut on the straight grain and sewn as follows: